 - MASK_ALPHANUMERIC mask letters to letters and digits to digits.
-Mappings are configured for each character position independently (e.g. AA -> GC, 'A' does not always mask to the same letter at each position) - MASK_NUMERIC mask the entire segment as a single integer value to another integer value - PRESERVE do not mask this segment - CONSTANT mask any input value to a constant value inputValues (optional)
+Mappings are configured for each character position independently (e.g. AA -> GC, 'A' does not always mask to the same letter at each position) - MASK_NUMERIC mask the entire segment as a single integer value to another integer value - PRESERVE do not mask this segment - CONSTANT mask any input value to a constant value inputValues

 Defines the input values to mask in this segment, provided as either individual values, ranges, or a combination thereof.
-This field is optional, and if left blank or omitted (null), the default value ranges are used.
+This field is optional for MASK_ALPHANUMERIC and MASK_NUMERIC, and if left blank or omitted (null), the default value ranges are used.
+This field is not used for PRESERVE or CONSTANT.

 For a MASK_ALPHANUMERIC segment, the default value range is '0-9,A-Z'.
-You can specify something like 'A-F,P,R,1-5,7,9'.
+You can specify something like 'A-F.P.R.1-5.7.9'.